Affiliates WSU Extension

 Washington State University Extension

-With 40 locations throughout the state, WSU Extension is the front door to the University.
-Extension builds the capacity of individuals, organizations, businesses and communities, empowering them to find solutions for local issues and to improve their quality of life.
-Extension collaborates with communities to create a culture of life-long learning and is recognized for its accessible, learner-centered, relevant, high-quality, unbiased educational programs.
+With more than 50 locations throughout the state and an office in each county, WSU Extension is the front porch of the University.
+Extension builds the capacity of individuals, organizations, businesses, and communities, empowering them to find solutions for local issues and to improve their quality of life.
+Extension brings the knowledge base of WSU to collaborate with communities to solve problems of local importance and to create a culture of life-long learning, and is recognized for its accessible, learner-centered, relevant, high-quality, unbiased educational programs.

 A Brief History of Extension

-This long-standing partnership between USDA, WSU and our counties and tribal governments has evolved into the present day statewide WSU Extension system.
-Today, programs focus on agriculture and natural resources, including the Master Gardener program; youth and family programs, including 4-H Youth Development; nutrition and family-focused programs; and community and economic development.
+This long-standing partnership between USDA, WSU and our counties and tribal governments has evolved into the present-day statewide WSU Extension system.
+Today, programs focus on agriculture and natural resources, including the Master Gardener program, the Energy Program, and Food Systems Program; youth and family programs, including 4-H Youth Development; nutrition, food safety, and family-focused programs; and community and economic development.
 WSU Extension engages people, organizations, and communities to advance knowledge, economic well-being, and quality of life by fostering inquiry, learning, and the application of research.

 Staff Contact